 Or is it Jordan’s Economy?

 Add to that the economic situation in Jordan and the bureaucracy in starting and maintaining businesses.
-Therefore, there is a tough competition for employment in the limited availability of job opportunities.
+Therefore, there is tough competition for employment in the limited availability of job opportunities.
 You need to outperform potential employees in the talent pool in order to attract employers.

 Living in the era of digital transformation does not make it any easier, although Artificial intelligence is a source of new jobs, other jobs disappeared and no longer need human intervention to be done.
 And again, how can you secure such Big Data and AI jobs, if your education was outdated?

 Oh! we cannot disregard the Wasta (connections) phenomena in Jordan which is one of the causes of unequal youth economic participation.
 In simple words, Wasta is when you have the right qualifications for a job, but not the right family name.

 As much as it is easy to spend our time blaming others for the obstacles we face in our lives, this won’t end up in solutions.
 We, as a youth, shall be actively looking for available opportunities to develop our skills and enter the labor market.
 It is our responsibility to explore internships, volunteering opportunities, and courses.
 Now there is great accessibility to educational online courses in various fields that can foster your knowledge and gain up-to-date skills that match the requirements of the modern workplace.

 Based on all the challenges youth face in Jordan to enter the labor market.
 At JYIF, we have developed a new project that addresses competitiveness in the local labor market, youth skills development opportunities, and equal access to economic participation.